galib707/openmp-optional-individual-submission-/README.md

 #1:26  Simple "Hello, world" demonstration <br/>

-#3:32 Solving an integral(basically "pi" estimation), but the required time is very high. (due to random data sharing  inside the code) \
+#3:32 Solving an integral(basically "pi" estimation), but the required time is very high. (due to random data sharing  inside the code)<br/>

-#7:20 New approach (Solved previous issue), required time drops significantly, but speed does not increase with the increase of the number of threads. (due to shared cache structure) \
+#7:20 New approach (Solved previous issue), required time drops significantly, but speed does not increase with the increase of the number of threads. (due to shared cache structure) <br/>

 #13:09 Another new approach to solve data congestion in the cache using "omp_critical".
 This time thread's number decreases the required time.